 - Immigration and Asylum work

 Constituencies vary hugely in this work and you must tailor your service to the local picture.
 You can’t be expected to know all the legal complications, so this means finding out who can help and support you locally.
 Does the Citizens Advice Bureau have a specialist worker dealing with immigration issues?
 Which local solicitors specialise in such work?
-Which are the rogue agencies claiming to help people with immigration and asylum problems (see below for information on the Office of the Immigration Services Commissioner)?
+Which are the rogue agencies claiming to help people with immigration and asylum problems.

 You need, at the very least, to keep up to date with the basics of procedure in such cases; you never know when you are going to get a frantic call from your constituent who has gone to meet a relative at an airport to find that the Immigration Officer has refused them entry and has set removal directions for 7am next morning.
-Before you ring a hotline or Immigration Officer (IO) have all the necessary information in front of you: names, addresses, dates of birth, reference numbers, recorded delivery numbers etc. Use or adapt the two information forms which you will find in the Resources pages.
+Before you ring a hotline or Immigration Officer, have all the necessary information in front of you: names, addresses, dates of birth, reference numbers, recorded delivery numbers etc. Use or adapt the two information forms which you will find in the standard letters and forms pages.

-Discussing a case with an IO, after listening to a constituent protesting the genuineness of their visitor’s intentions, can be extremely tricky.
+Discussing a case with an Immigration Officer, after listening to a constituent protesting the genuineness of their visitor’s intentions, can be extremely tricky.
 It’s largely a matter of personal style whether you opt to act as advocate for your constituent or whether you try more of a “look-I’m-in-your-hands-but-this- appears-genuine” approach.
-The cards are all in the hands of the IO.
-Often, the best you can achieve is a few days of temporary admission and it can be a good tactic to ask for removal directions to be temporarily deferred to allow the visitor and the constituent time to come and meet the MP so s/he can make representations to a Senior IO.
+The cards are all in the hands of the Immigration Officer.
+Often, the best you can achieve is a few days of temporary admission and it can be a good tactic to ask for removal directions to be temporarily deferred to allow the visitor and the constituent time to come and meet the MP so s/he can make representations to a Senior Immigration Officer.

 - “Invaluable Things I’ve Found”